-Maintaining COVID protocol is an important component of this summer’s program– we do not want the Flavour Trail to pose a risk to anyone– and so we ask that you take this responsibility seriously.
-The Flavour Trail coordinators will happily work with you to design a system that is COVID safe (for example, physical distancing lineup with 2 metre ground markers, product hygiene, safe bagging, etc)
+Maintaining health protocols are important components of this summer’s program– we do not want the Flavour Trail to pose a risk to anyone– and so we ask that you take this responsibility seriously.
+The Flavour Trail team will happily work with you to design a system that is safe (for example, physical distancing lineup with 2 metre ground markers, product hygiene, safe bagging, etc)

 What about food sampling?
 As directed by the Provincial Health Officer (PHO) and BC Centre for Disease Control (BCCDC) on the BCCDC Farmers’ Market web page, food sampling is not allowed at this time.
 Markets must discontinue all food sampling activities, including by the glass sales of wine or other alcohols.
 The provincial literature on farm gates does not explicitly mention food sampling.

 How will the public pay for my goods on offer?